 Too slow, too late, and useless anyway; what could two men do, against a sudden eruption of ebony-shelled creatures from the deep?
 Too many to count, they scuttled up the steps like crabs, like giant crabs with claws like scything daggers; but they were growing, changing even as they climbed, swelling into something greater than those hard shells could contain.
 Their backs split open, and bony wings unfurled.

-Read an excerpt from the first book of Outremer Tower of the King's Daughter
+Read an excerpt from the first book of Outremer The Devil in the Dust

 © Chaz Brenchley; reproduced with the author's permission.